usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

                                    nuVC_constrain = True, eta_constrain =True, linemixing_constrain = True)

-The next step is to generate fit parameter and baseline line lists that include columns that specify whether that parameter should be varied during fitting, in addition to adding error columns for the fit error in that parameter.
-For the following example the line centers, line intensities, collisional half-widths, and aw terms will be floated for all main oxygen isotopes for lines where the line intensity is greater than 1e-24.
+The next step is to generate fit parameter and baseline line lists that include columns that specify whether that parameter should be varied during fitting, in addition to adding error columns for the fit error for each parameter.
+For the following example the line centers, line intensities, collisional half-widths, and speed-dependent broadening terms will be floated for all main oxygen isotopes for lines where the line intensity is greater than 1e-24.
 Additionally, the baseline terms will float, as will the etalon amplitude and phase.

 .. code:: ipython3